Active skeptic regarding the hypothesis of catastrophic anthropogenic climate change.

 I lived in Zürich, Switzerland, from 2010 to 2013.
 In 2012 I represented Switzerland in the European Team Championships and the World Bridge Games.

-Favorite partners include Doug Doub, Ron Gerard, Michael Polowan, Migry Campanile, Peter Gill, Howard Weinstein, Mathias Felmy, Thomas Gotard, and Sheldon Tan.
+Favorite partners include Doug Doub, Mathias Felmy, Michael Polowan, Migry Campanile, Peter Gill, Philippe Cronier, Ron Gerard, Sheldon Tan, and Thomas Gotard.

 Administration